fangoaish/Python__Digital-Fitness-Product-Strategy-for-Singaporean-Market-Positioning/README.md

 Given the varying interests across countries, businesses and fitness-related industries can tailor their marketing strategies accordingly.
 For example, they can emphasize home workout solutions in countries where it's more popular and focus on gym-related services or products in regions where gym workouts are preferred.

 ### 4. What are the most popular workout types in the Philippines and Singapore?
-- Why I want to know?
+- Why do I want to know?
     - Understanding YouTube keyword searches for the Philippines and Singapore helps tailor digital fitness products and marketing strategies to engage with local audiences and identify market trends for strategic decisions.
 - So what?
     - Optimize SEO to improve visibility in search results